geetHup9n0L/CTF-Writeups/TexSawCTF/return_to_sender/solution.md

   return;
 }
 ```
-* this is a hidden function that isnt called in the main program
+* this is a hidden function that isnt called inside the main program
 * we have `system("/bin/sh");` which spawn shell
 * indicating a `ret2win` type of challenge